-Certificate of Completion: As I discuss in the free four-part video series, Three Steps to Become an Event Planner, the whole concept of becoming a "certified event planner" is a lie.
+Certificate of Completion: As I discuss in the free Into to Event Planning video course, the whole concept of becoming a "certified event planner" is a lie.
 However, I discovered my students still wanted some reward and proof that they went through my online video course, and so I now offer a Certificate of Completion with the Planning Events Course.

 This certificate certifies that you indeed completed the videos and passed the online test (which is offered at the end of the last video).
 Upon your successful passing of the test, I will mail you a Certificate of Completion (or email it if you live outside the U.S. or Canada) for your files.
 This also authorizes you to have any potential future employers contact me to ensure that you did, indeed, pass the test.

 Please realize that I can not personally vouch for you or act as a reference, as I do not know you in person or know how much you really absorbed from the course.
 However, this will act as a useful tool to show future employers that you took the time to learn the basics of the event planning industry.
 Not to mention, the content that you actually learn will open doors and pave the path toward your success!

 If you're just getting started, you need so much more than just an event planning checklist to help you with your first events.
 Even if you've planned a few events, you might not know everything that you're missing out on.

 Most other books, eBooks, and online courses teach you the wrong things; or at the very least only teach you part of what you need to know.
 I include it all; an overview of the event planning industry, why you need to pick a niche, why you shouldn't try to make a living as a party planner or wedding planner, what types of events you should focus on, and the basics of planning nearly any special event or corporate meeting.